 - 1. Final Instructions

-- 2. Supplemental Regulations
+- 2. Supplementary Regulations

 - 3. NatSKA Handbook and Regulations

-- 4. Motorsport UK Yearbook (Competit-ors and Officials)
+- 4. Motorsport UK NCR

-- 5. Motorsport UK Kart Yearbook
+- 5. Motorsport UK Karting Yearbook

-- Any Manufacturers Engine Fiche and/or Technical regulations.
+- 6. Any Manufacturers Engine Fiche and/or Technical regulations.

 The information and instructions in the Final Instructions and Supplemental Regulations cannot override any rules in the NatSKA Handbook unless it is a specific circuit safety regulation.
 Should a rule be found in a publication earlier in the list, this overrides any rules found in publications later in the list.
 Shall no answer to any specific question be found, then it is not allowed.